 Introduction: Two testing types QA teams confuse constantly

-Ask five QA engineers the difference between regression testing and integration testing, and you'll get five different answers.
-The two get confused constantly — they both run after code changes, they both test existing features, and they're both essential before a release ships.
+Your release passed every test.
+Green checks across the board.
+Then a customer emails: "I can't check out."
+The payment service was fine.
+The cart was fine.
+They just stopped talking to each other — and no test in your suite was watching that seam.
+Scenes like this are why regression testing and integration testing get confused constantly: they both run after code changes, they both test existing features, and they're both essential before a release ships.
 But they catch different categories of bugs, and using them interchangeably leaves gaps that issues slip through.

 What is regression testing?
 (QA definition)